FHICT-Dennis-Kuijs/openremote-aws-marketplace/aws-marketplace.md

 ## Service Logs
 To see the OpenRemote service logs run the below commands:

 `sudo systemctl status openremote.service`

 `journalctl -u openremote.service`

 ## Docker Logs
 OpenRemote runs in a Docker environment.
 This means you can use standard Docker commands:
 [See the Containers section of the Docker CLI Cheat Sheet](https://docs.docker.com/get-started/docker_cheatsheet.pdf)

-For example, use `sudo docker ps` to see all of the running containers Then use `sudo docker logs <CONTAINER_ID>` to check the logs of each container.
+For example, use `sudo docker ps` to see all of the running containers.

+Then use `sudo docker logs <CONTAINER_ID>` to check the logs of each container.